AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 ## Common Issues Encountered With AI-Generated Codes

 * Even if I had given them research papers directly, they would still hallucinate for some reason.
+This can be seen with Proximal Policy Optimization, where the AI insists on saying my implementation of PPO is wrong due to lack of clipped objective or the entropy terms.
+However, as seen in OpenAI's [Spinning Up](https://spinningup.openai.com/en/latest/algorithms/ppo.html) website, those are two different variants separate from the original PPO.

 * Since they are trained on existing data, the more complex first derivatives tend to be incorrect as they are not present in the wild.
 For example, the derivatives for the Factorization Machines kept changing despite the same prompt and can be made worse if I made it to show steps.
 At that point, I gave up having the AI doing the first derivative maths and use WolframAlpha or I do the derivation myself.
 Granted, I would make a mistake once in a while, but it wasn't that common compared to AI-generated codes.